-As you would expect from a plant that is native to Mexico, the Ratibida columnifera thrives in a full sun position.
+As a native Mexican plant, the Ratibida columnifera thrives in full sun.
 It can tolerate light shade, but the more sun this plant receives, the more abundant and long-lasting the bloom season will be.

 Temperature and Humidity

 These plants thrive in hot and dry regions.
-Too much moisture, rainfall or cold temperatures are problematic.
+However, too much moisture, rainfall, or cold temperatures are problematic.

 Mexican hat plants can still thrive in nutrient-poor soils, so they generally don't need additional fertilization.
-Adding a small amount of compost when the Ratibida columnifera is being planted is sometimes suggested, but only if the soil is of particularly poor quality.
+However, adding a small amount of compost when the Ratibida columnifera is being planted is sometimes suggested, but only if the soil is poor quality.

-This plant propagates from seeds really easily.
-If you don't plant them straight into the ground in the fall, then stored seeds may benefit from a period of cold stratification before planting in the spring.
+This plant propagates from seeds easily.
+However, if you don't plant them straight into the ground in the fall, then stored seeds may benefit from a period of cold stratification before planting in the spring.

 Mexican hat plants look great as potted plants in any warm, well-lit indoor setting.
 However, if indoors in containers, the plant will need repotting on occasion.
 These plants are fast growers and may outgrow their pots in several months.
 To avoid stressing your plants too much, repot them in early spring before their active growing season.
 If repotting, transplant them into containers that are one size larger than their current ones.